All Episodes

 Right.

-And you were chairing those committee hearings, and I remember people uh were applauding your work then, uh knew that you were suffering, knew that you were uh in the midst of key uh uh chemotherapy.
+And I remember people were applauding your work then, knew that you were suffering, knew that you were in the midst of chemotherapy.

-Well, just just another word about uh Leto, they were trying to get enough traction, Rush, to filibuster.
+They were trying to get enough traction, Rush, to filibuster.

 That's it.

-That that's that's the meeting on uh July twenty-first.
+That's the meeting on July 21st.

-And I I had to tell him, I said, Mr. President, you're lucky you've never been a senator.
+And I had to tell him, I said, Mr. President, you're lucky you've never been a senator.

-I need to get uh I need to get Roberts confirmed.
+I need to get Roberts confirmed.

-We will continue when we come back, Senator Arlen Spector and his book is Never Give In, Battling Cancer in the Senate.
+Senator Arlen Specter, and his book is Never Give In, Battling Cancer in the Senate.

 Stay with us, folks.

-Don't we are back, Rush Limbaugh, the Excellence in Broadcasting Network, and we are talking with uh Senator Arlen Specter of Pennsylvania.
+We are back, Rush Lindbaugh, The Excellence in Broadcasting Network, and we are talking with Senator Arlen Specter of Pennsylvania, his book, Never Give In, Battling Cancer in the Senate.

-Senator, one more question about this in our remaining few minutes.
+Senator, one more question about this.

 That's exactly where purpose in writing the book that has to be heartwarming for you.